kedro-org/kedro/docs/source/06_resources/01_faq.md

 * Kedro's pipeline syntax is absolutely minimal (even supporting lambdas for simple transitions), and is inspired by the [Clojure library core.graph](https://github.com/plumatic/plumbing)

-* Kedro provides wrappers for existing, familiar, data sources and borrows APIs directly from Pandas and Spark, allowing rapid uptake with no new API to learn
+* Kedro provides wrappers for existing, familiar, data sources and borrows APIs directly from Pandas and Spark, allowing rapid uptake with no new API to learn to use the Data Catalog.

 ## What is data engineering convention?